tomtebloss/acsi2stm/gerbers/README.md

 ## Speed test

 I used [AHPT] by P.Putnik to test the units speed.
-Here you can download [AHPT94.ZIP] directly. <strong>Speed test below is not accurate anymore since new [binary] was made 20220103.</strong>
+Here you can download [AHPT94.ZIP] directly. <strong>Updated speed test 20220103.</strong>

 <img title="Speed test with AHPT94" width="500rem" src="images/Speedtest_with_AHPT94.jpg">